Healing Movement

 GROW CONFIDENCE

-Posture and Breathing are inexorably linked.
+Posture, Movement and Breathing are inexorably linked.
 Imbalances in one create imbalances in the other and since all functions of the body are influenced by breathing, when our breathing is restricted nothing in the body functions as nature intended.
-As posture improves breathing improves which helps encourage balance throughout the entire body and all of its systems.
+As posture and movement improve breathing improves which helps encourage balance throughout the entire body and all of its systems.

-Posture and the Self-Image reflect one another like a mirror reflects the light.
-It has been said that the physical body is outward manifestation of that which exists within.
-As such our emotional state and patterns inversely influence each other.
-As posture improves it can have a profound impact on our emotional state.
-We feel better and that feeling impacts all facets of human life.
+Posture, Movement and the Self-Image reflect one another like a mirror reflects the light.
+It has been said that the physical body is the outward manifestation of that which exists within.
+As such our emotions influence our posture and movement patterns that evolve throughout our life.
+A shift in our emotions can have a profound impact on how we arrange and move our body, and a change in our body position or posture can influence our emotional state.

 Services and Pricing: